 5. Clean out and sell up

 You might be able to make some spare cash by selling things you no longer need or want.
-Surf boards, golf sticks, bicycles, books and unwanted Christmas presents can all go on eBay, even broken items can sometimes sell for spare parts.
+Surf boards, golf clubs, bicycles, books, furniture and unwanted Christmas presents can all go on eBay, even broken items can sometimes sell for spare parts.
 Gather everything you can sell and use the spare time to become an eBay wizz.

 6. Government assistance

 Talk to the Department of Human Services (Centrelink) as soon as possible to determine whether you're eligible to receive a benefit payment.
 Bear in mind that some benefits have waiting periods that must be served, depending on your individual circumstances.